• Skip to primary navigation

 • Families who are charged fees are saving an average of $250 per month, with hundreds of families saving nearly $600 per month.

 The family fee policy along with many other policies is based in the legacy of racism.
 California has the resources to pay for child care for everyone.
+Read more about family fees reform:

-• Read Advocates’ Budget Letter Request in English, Spanish, and Chinese, written on February 25, 2022.
+• Advocates’ Budget Letter Request in English, Spanish, and Chinese, July 30, 2022.

-• Read Advocates’ Budget Letter Request in English, Spanish, and Chinese, written on April 26, 2022.
+• Advocates’ Budget Letter Request in English, Spanish, and Chinese, April 26, 2022.

 • The California Budget & Policy Center shows exactly how high California families are paying for their subsidized child care through this infographic.